teasgen/WebMLSimulator/README.md

 To run the app you must
 1. install GigaAM in GigaAM_fork directory via pip and set HF token
 2. download LLM as said in llm service readme
+3. install conda environment using requirements.txt
+4. run all services according to the corresponding READMEs